 With just seven carbs per serving, this keto-friendly cheesecake has a gluten-free almond crust and cooks perfectly in an Instant Pot in just 30 minutes.
+You can also use the same recipe to make cupcake size servings in silicone muffin liners.

 Easy Low-Carb Keto Cooking